Mariners get 2B Kolten Wong from Brewers for Winker, Toro - WHIZ News

 Winker gives the Brewers a power-hitting outfielder to help replace Hunter Renfroe, traded to the Los Angeles Angels last week.

-The 29-year-old Winker hit .219 with 14 homers and 53 RBIs in 136 games for Seattle in 2022 after playing five seasons in the NL Central with the Cincinnati Reds.
+The 29-year-old Winker struggled badly in his only season with the Mariners, hitting .219 with 14 homers and 53 RBIs in 136 games in 2022 after playing five seasons in the NL Central with the Cincinnati Reds.
 He batted .305 with a .394 on-base percentage, .556 slugging percentage, 24 homers and 71 RBIs in 110 games with Cincinnati in 2021, when he was a National League All-Star.

-Mariners president of baseball operations Jerry Dipoto said after the season Winker had surgery on his left knee and was expected to undergo another operation to repair an issue with his neck.
+Winker had surgery after the season to clean up a meniscus issue in his left knee and had disk replacement surgery in his neck.

+“When you’re dealing with things like that, it challenges the fun of the game,” Winker said.
+“But like I said, this is a no-excuse league.
+I didn’t have a good year.
+I had a bad year.
+So I got some things taken care of and I’m looking forward to being healthy.”

 Toro, who turns 26 on Dec.
 20, hit .185 with a .239 on-base percentage, 10 homers and 35 RBIs in 109 games this past season.